2013 Kansas City Chiefs season: Game summaries

-Regular season

 Week 1: at Jacksonville Jaguars

 The Chiefs started their 2013 season on the road against the Jaguars.
 The Jags scored a safety when J. T. Thomas blocked a punt in the end zone, giving them a 2–0 lead.
 The Chiefs took the lead when Alex Smith found Donnie Avery on a 5-yard touchdown pass, making the score 7–2.
 This was followed up by Smith finding Junior Hemingway on a 3-yard pass, extending the Chiefs' lead to 14–2.
 In the second quarter, the Chiefs continued to dominate as Jamaal Charles ran for a 2-yard touchdown, giving the team a 21–2 halftime lead.

 After a scoreless third quarter, the Chiefs scored the only points of the second half in the fourth quarter when Tamba Hali returned an interception 10 yards for a touchdown.

 The Chiefs beat the Jacksonville Jaguars 28–2, the first time in NFL history a game ended with that score.
 It was also the second time in 20 years a team scored only two points during a regular season game, as well as being the most recent one as of 2021.
 The Jaguars crossed the 50-yard line once during the game but failed to score.

 With the win, the Chiefs started 1–0.